anjackson/codex/content/notes/web-archiving/warc-yourself/index.md

-# Working with Web Archives
+# A Web Archive Of Your Own

 subtitle: How to browse archived web pages?